patpeti/SBC/Exercise1/README.txt

 Group: 2

+* The whole source is tracked with Git.

-The source has an attached Maven pom.xml, that can be used to import the project into Eclipse and to download the necessary dependencies.
+* The source has an attached Maven pom.xml, that can be used to import the project into Eclipse and to download the necessary dependencies.
   Additionally there is also a build.xml available, but it has been created with Eclipse, therefore it is probably not platform independent.

 There are two possible options to start the programs: